Multi-Level Graph Sketches via Single-Level Solvers: Single Level Approximation Algorithms

 Note that in the greedy spanner algorithm of Alth\"{o}fer et~al.~\cite{Alth90}, the minimum spanning tree is a subgraph of the solution.
-However, the optimal Steiner tree might not necessarily be a subset of the final solution.
-Nevertheless, the produced subset spanner will include a Steiner tree with cost at most twice the optimal one.
+However, for our spanner construction, the minimum Steiner tree might not necessarily be a subset of the final solution.
+Nevertheless, the produced subsetwise spanner will include a Steiner tree with cost at most twice the optimal one.